samkellu/Sammy-s-Snackies/README.md

 - Navigate into the 'Sammys-Snackies' Folder.
 - Open a terminal and type ```gradle test```.
 - Navigate to the Testing report at ```..\Sammys-Snackies\app\build\reports\tests\test\index.html``` and open the file.
-- Navigat to the coverage report at ...

 ## Contributions
-Unortunately due to a high volume of requests we will be unable to open external contributions - this would also be a breach of academic dishonesty
+Unfortunately due to a high volume of requests we will be unable to open external contributions - this would also be a breach of academic dishonesty
 Please forward any complaints to noreply@gmail.com